(thye oh TEP a)

 Hematopoietic stem cell transplant (HSCT) for CNS malignancy

-Data from a prospective, multicenter clinical trial in patients with refractory or recurrent primary CNS or intraocular lymphoma supports the use of thiotepa (in combination with busulfan) as a conditioning regimen in adult patients receiving hematopoietic stem cell transplant (HSCT) for CNS malignancy [Soussain 2008].
+Data from a prospective, multicenter clinical trial in patients with refractory or recurrent primary CNS or intraocular lymphoma supports the use of thiotepa (in combination with busulfan and cyclophosphamide) as a conditioning regimen in adult patients receiving hematopoietic stem cell transplant (HSCT) for CNS malignancy [Soussain 2008].
 Data from a phase II study in patients with newly diagnosed anaplastic or aggressive oligodendroglioma also support the use of high-dose thiotepa in adult patients receiving HSCT for CNS malignancy [Abrey 2006].
 Additional data also supports the use of thiotepa as a component of intensive chemotherapy prior to autologous hematopoietic stem cell transplant in pediatric patients with CNS malignancies [Dunkel 2010], [Gilheeney 2010], [Grodman 2009].
 Additional trials may be necessary to further define the role of thiotepa in this condition.

 Leptomeningeal metastases (intrathecal)